squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L04-Kubernetes.md

 # Deploy Sentiment Analyzer using Kubernetes

+Here we will deploy the same sentiment analyzer application but over Kubernetes by creating various deployments which up spun up respective pods and also create services accordingly to expose the application for accessing

 ## Step 1: Prepare K3S cluster

+Follow this [tutorial to setup K3s cluster](https://github.com/squareops/road-to-devops/blob/develop/Level-3/M2-HandsOnKubernetes/L02-SetupK3sCluster.md) with master and worker nodes respectively

 ## Step 2 : Install dependencies on EC2